-- Thorlabs recommends the use of safety eyewear whenever working with laser beams with non-negligible powers (i.e., > Class 1) since metallic tools such as screwdrivers can accidentally redirect a beam. - Laser goggles designed for specific wavelengths should be clearly available near laser setups to protect the wearer from unintentional laser reflections. - Goggles are marked with the wavelength range over which protection is afforded and the minimum optical density within that range. - Laser Barriers and Blackout Materials can prevent direct or reflected light from leaving the experimental setup area. - Thorlabs' Enclosure Systems can be used to contain optical setups to isolate or minimize laser hazards. - A fiber-pigtailed laser should always be turned off before connecting it to or disconnecting it from another fiber, especially when the laser is at power levels above 10 mW. - All beams should be terminated at the edge of the table, and laboratory doors should be closed whenever a laser is in use. - · Do not place laser beams at eye level. - · Carry out experiments on an optical table such that all laser beams travel horizontally. - · Remove unnecessary reflective items such as reflective jewelry (e.g., rings, watches, etc.) while working near the beam path. - · Be aware that lenses and other optical devices may reflect a portion of the incident beam from the front or rear surface. - Operate a laser at the minimum power necessary for any operation. - If possible, reduce the output power of a laser during alignment procedures. - · Use beam shutters and filters to reduce the beam power. - Post appropriate warning signs or labels near laser setups or rooms. - Use laser sign lightboxes if operating Class 3R or 4 lasers (i.e., lasers requiring the use of a safety interlock). - Do not use Laser Viewing Cards in place of a proper Laser Barrier or Beam Trap.
+- Thorlabs recommends the use of safety eyewear whenever working with laser beams with non-negligible powers (i.e., > Class 1) since metallic tools such as screwdrivers can accidentally redirect a beam. - Laser goggles designed for specific wavelengths should be clearly available near laser setups to protect the wearer from unintentional laser reflections. - Goggles are marked with the wavelength range over which protection is afforded and the minimum optical density within that range. - Laser Safety Curtains, Laser Barriers and Blackout Materials can prevent direct or reflected light from leaving the experimental setup area. - Thorlabs' Enclosure Systems can be used to contain optical setups to isolate or minimize laser hazards. - A fiber-pigtailed laser should always be turned off before connecting it to or disconnecting it form another than the page is always and the lager is always and the second statements. - from another fiber, especially when the laser is at power levels above 10 mW. - All beams should be terminated at the edge of the table, and laboratory doors should be closed whenever a laser is in use. - Do not place laser beams at eye level. - · Carry out experiments on an optical table such that all laser beams travel horizontally. - Remove unnecessary reflective items such as reflective jewelry (e.g., rings, watches, etc.) while working near the beam path. - Be aware that lenses and other optical devices may reflect a portion of the incident beam from the front or rear surface. - Operate a laser at the minimum power necessary for any operation. - If possible, reduce the output power of a laser during alignment procedures. - Use beam shutters and filters to reduce the beam power. - · Post appropriate warning signs or labels near laser setups or rooms. - Use laser sign lightboxes if operating Class 3R or 4 lasers (i.e., lasers requiring the use of a safety interlock). - Do not use Laser Viewing Cards in place of a proper Laser Barrier or Beam Trap.